waka401/websphere/README.md

 ### General settings

-You just need to install an IBM JRE on each host you want to run the agent.
+You just need to install an IBM 1.6 JRE on each host you plan to run the agent.

 ### PMI settings